Free Calculator

 How this investment calculator works

 The Dividend Vision investment calculator projects how a portfolio grows when you combine a starting balance, a fixed monthly contribution, and a steady annual rate of return.
-We compound the return monthly, then apply your contribution at the end of each period — the same convention most retirement calculators use, which keeps the projected balance slightly conservative compared with depositing on day one.
+We add your contribution at the start of each month and compound the return monthly, using the same convention as the DRIP and savings calculators so the tools agree on identical inputs.
+The entered rate is a true annual rate — a lump sum grows by exactly that percentage in a year.
+Taxes, fees, and inflation are excluded.

 The output splits your final balance into total contributions (what you personally put in) and investment gains (everything earned through compounding).
 For long horizons the gains line is what tells the compounding story — it’s the part that pulls away from contributions in the back half of the chart.